-A fingerprint is an impression of the friction ridges of all or any part of the finger.
-Prints are often used as a method of identification, especially in forensic science and crime scene investigation, as no two prints are alike.
+A fingerprint is an impression of the friction ridges of all or any part of the human finger.
+Prints are often used as a method of identifying people, especially in forensic science and crime scene investigation, as no two prints are alike.
 They are used to help positively identify a criminal or identify a body when the identity is unknown.
 Fingerprints are lifted from crime scenes and the results are compared to national databases to determine a possible match.

 Private investigators may examine fingerprints or fingerprint impressions during a crime scene investigation, while investigating a theft, or when examining stolen property.

 The following fingerprinting books provide helpful information on the subject of Fingerprinting.
 These books will help you learn how to:

 - Understand how fingerprints are lifted from a crime scene and preserved for future evaluation

 - Learn how prints that have been lifted from a crime scene are then analyzed and linked to a person through the use of technology

 - Understand the various types of prints that might be left at a crime scene such as lip prints, hand prints, mouth prints, etc. and how they are used to identify and convict the guilty

 - Learn the types of equipment, technology and software used in fingerprinting such as fingerprinting ink, pads, forms and scanners